FMA-Net++: Motion- and Exposure-Aware Joint Video Super-Resolution and Deblurring: Implementation Details

+By freezing the ETE after this pretraining stage, we establish a stable exposure reference space.
+This design effectively prevents representation drift when subsequently optimizing Net$^D$ and Net$^R$ with $\mathcal{L}_D$ and $\mathcal{L}_{\mathrm{total}}$, which are defined in Eqs.~\ref{eq:loss_d} and~\ref{eq:loss_total} of the main paper.

-\subsection{Implementation Details}
+\section{Implementation Details}

-We train FMA-Net++ using the Adam optimizer~\cite{kingma2014adam} with the default setting on 4 NVIDIA A6000 GPUs.
-In the first training stage, the ETE is trained with a mini-batch size of $128$, a learning rate of $0.01$, and $\alpha=0.5$ in Eq.~\ref{eq:supcon}.
+We train FMA-Net++ using the Adam optimizer~\cite{kingma2014adam} with default settings on 4 NVIDIA A6000 GPUs.
+In the first training stage, the ETE is trained with a mini-batch size of $128$, a learning rate of $0.01$, and a temperature scaling parameter $\alpha=0.5$ (as defined in Eq.~\ref{eq:supcon}).
 In the second stage, Net$^D$ is trained with a mini-batch size of $8$, using an initial learning rate of $2\times10^{-4}$ that is reduced by half at $70\%$, $85\%$, and $95\%$ of the total $280\text{K}$ iterations.
 The third stage jointly trains both Net$^D$ and Net$^R$ with the same batch size and learning rate schedule as in the second stage.

-FMA-Net++ is trained on 10-frame input sequences with a patch size of $64 \times 64$ and evaluated on full-length videos.
+FMA-Net++ is trained on 10-frame input sequences with a spatial patch size of $64 \times 64$ and evaluated on full-length videos.
 The SR scale factor is set to $s = 4$ throughout all experiments.
-The number of HRBP blocks is $M=4$ for both Net$^D$ and Net$^R$, and the number of multi-flow-mask pairs is $n=9$.
-For the input to the first HRBP block in Net$^D$, these pairs are initialized with no initial motion and full visibility (\textit{i.e.}, $\bm{f}=\bm{0}$ and $\bm{o}=\bm{1}$).
-The degradation kernel size is $k_d=20$.
-The loss coefficients in Eqs. \ref{eq:loss_d} and \ref{eq:loss_total} are set to $\lambda_1=10^{-4}$, $\lambda_2=10^{-4}$, and $\lambda_3=0.1$.
-Additionally, we adopt the multi-Dconv head transposed attention (MDTA) and Gated-Dconv feed-forward network (GDFN) modules proposed in Restormer \cite{zamir2022restormer} for the attention and feed-forward network in our multi-attention block.
+The number of HRBA blocks is $M=4$ for both Net$^D$ and Net$^R$, and the number of multi-flow-mask pairs is $n=9$.
+For the input to the first HRBA block in Net$^D$, these pairs are initialized with no initial motion and full visibility (\textit{i.e.}, $\bm{f}=\bm{0}$ and $\bm{o}=\bm{1}$).
+The degradation kernel size is set to $k_d=20$.
+The loss coefficients (defined in Eqs.~\ref{eq:loss_d} and~\ref{eq:loss_total} of the main paper) are set to $\lambda_1=10^{-4}$, $\lambda_2=10^{-4}$, and $\lambda_3=0.1$.
+Additionally, we adopt the multi-Dconv head transposed attention (MDTA) and Gated-Dconv feed-forward network (GDFN) modules proposed in Restormer~\cite{zamir2022restormer} for the attention and feed-forward networks in our multi-attention block.